jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 +++++++++++++++++++++++++++++++++++++
 # NOTES

-Not in the GoF, but probably should have been.

 I consider it a creational pattern even if the objects are not being created.
 The client is still acquiring them.

 Feels similar to Flyweight structurally, but it's different.
 Both involve collections of objects.
 Flyweight objects are shared.
 Object Pool objects are not shared.